 The Interpublic Alertline allows our employees or other concerned parties to raise concerns about any business conduct without fear of reprisal or retribution.
 The Alertline number is included on Alertline posters in all our agencies across the world, especially those in higher risk countries.
-It is also available on our IPG website and is brought to the attention of our employees in our compliance training and details of the Alertline are included in our Supplier Code of Conduct.
+It is also available on the IPG website and is brought to the attention of our employees in our compliance training and details of the Alertline are included in our Supplier Code of Conduct.
 The Alertline allows for any concerns to be raised anonymously and every complaint or claim made on the Alertline is investigated.

 IPG continues to build upon its robust compliance culture and seeks to maintain its high standards.
 As part of its ongoing efforts to ensure there is no Slavery or Human Trafficking in its supply chains IPG continues to review its supplier engagement policies, contractual approaches and due diligence processes to continually monitor the risk of Slavery and Human Trafficking.
-In the past year IPG has updated its Supplier Code of Conduct with expanded statements on governance, sustainability, business diversity and reporting.
+IPG regularly reviews its Supplier Code of Conduct and recent updates include expanded statements on governance, sustainability, business diversity and reporting.